Oral Health Program: Fluoride and Community Water Fluoridation

 • I Like My Teeth American Academy for Pediatrics (AAP): You may have a lot of questions about fluoridation, and rightly so.
 We all have questions about things that impact the health of our families.
 Here's where to get answers without the technical talk, to make finding what you need quick and easy.

-• Community Water Fluoridation FAQs – Infant Formula CDC: Read frequently asked questions regarding infant formula and fluoridated water.
+• Community Water Fluoridation FAQs CDC: Read frequently asked questions about fluoridated water and infant formula, bottled water and more.

 • Fluoride Myths and Facts AAP: You may have heard the myths, here is the correct information on the safety and effectiveness of fluoridation.